abhishekghoshh/tools-i-use/neovim-helper.md

     - Horizontal ( space + h )
     - vertical ( space + v )
     - to get out of terminal or jump to other windows from terminal (ctrl-x then ctrl-ww)
+  - others
+    - go to normal mode then press :Lazy it will open the LazyVim installer
+    - go to normal mode then enter :Mason oe :Lsp and hit tab it will suggest commad, it will work for other any command suggestion
 - **customization**
   - neovim configs present in `~/.config/nvim/lua/custom`
     - if you want to change config, plugins and options for neovim chad then change configuration in chadrc.lua